 In the early 2000’s the library board and staff began to strategize a way to expand the library to become a hub for the community, a warm place where people can feel comfortable and welcome.
 They met with local governments, patrons, other libraries, architects, and businesses to garner support.
 With the support of the local municipalities the library acquired its current facility at 181 Bateman Road in Oakdale, PA.

 Thanks to a team of dedicated volunteers the new library offered not only a much larger space with room to grow, but a beautiful, vibrant, state-of-the-art atmosphere.
-With multiple meeting spaces, free wifi, desktop and laptop computers, and a constantly growing collection of both traditional and non-traditional items, the library has become a destination point for the community.
+With multiple meeting spaces, free Wi-Fi, computers, and a constantly growing collection of both traditional and non-traditional items, the library has become a destination point for the community.

 The library currently offers programs for all ages that are designed to inspire, engage, and educate.
 The summer learning program draws over 350 participants.
 The outreach program visits local schools, including nine preschools, introducing children to the wonderful world of books.
 Teens have the opportunity to participate in leadership programs where they can learn and grow.
 The library visits hosts programs for adults on various topics including financial literacy, book clubs, and much more.